yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/manage-deployments/_index.md

 showAsideToc: true
 ---

-Yugabyte Platform can create a YugabyteDB universe with many instances (VMs, pods, machines, etc., provided by IaaS), logically grouped together to form one logical distributed database.
-Each universe includes one or more clusters.
-A universe is comprised of one primary cluster and, optionally, one or more read replica clusters.
+Yugabyte Platform can create a YugabyteDB universe with many instances (virtual machines, pods, machines, and so on, provided by IaaS), logically grouped together to form one distributed database.
+Each universe includes one primary cluster and, optionally, any number of replica clusters.
 All instances belonging to a cluster run on the same type of cloud provider instance type.

 <div class="row">